Spatial Coupling as a Proof Technique: Some useful lemmas

-\begin{IEEEproof} It is easy to see that the symmetry of the channel implies a property also called \emph{symmetry} of the HLLRs $h_v$ (as distributions), expressible as $\pch (h_v| +1) = \pch (-h_v |+1) e^{2h_v}$ (by a slight abuse of notation, $\pch (h_v| +1)$ is the HLLR distribution).
-Then there exists a density function $f$ with nonnegative support such that $\pch (h_v| +1) = f(|h_v|) e^{h_v}$.
+\begin{IEEEproof} We will assume here that the measure $\msf c$ does not contain mass at infinity.
+Extending to the general case can easily be done by considering the point mass at $+\infty$ separately.
+Because of channel symmetry, the measure defined by $d\msf s(\msf h) = e^{-h} d\msf c(h)$ has the property $d\msf s(h) = d\msf s(-h)$.
 Using the memoryless property of the channel, the l.h.s. of \eqref{eq-nishi} can be written as